alsora/ros2-code-examples/simple_logger/README.md

 The interface for `Log` messages is defined [here](https://github.com/ros2/rcl_interfaces/blob/master/rcl_interfaces/msg/Log.msg).

+In order to see all the published log messages, you can open a new terminal and run

+    ros2 topic echo /rosout

 This feature is automatically enabled.
 You can disable it through a command line argument